IBM 1620: Peripherals

 The standard "output" mechanism for a program was to punch cards, which was faster than using the typewriter.
 These punched cards were then fed through an IBM 407 mechanical calculator which could be programmed to print two cards, thus being able to use the additional print columns available on the 407.
-All output was synchronous, and the processor paused while the I/O device produced the output, so the typewriter output could completely dominate program running time.
+All output was synchronous, and the processor paused while the Input/Output (I/O) device produced the output, so the typewriter output could completely dominate program running time.

 A faster output option, the IBM 1443 printer was introduced May 6, 1963, and its 150–600 lines/minute capability was available for use with either model of the 1620.

-It could print 120 or 144 columns.
+It could print either 120 or 144 columns.
 The character width was fixed, so it was the paper size that changed; the printer printed 10 characters to the inch, so a printer could print a maximum of 12 inches or 14.4 inches of text.
 In addition, the printer had a buffer, so the I/O delay for the processor was reduced.
 However, the print instruction would block if the line had not completed.